benmandrew/benmandrew.github.io/_posts/2021-06-30-coolsort-or-cache-access-pattern-optimisation.markdown

 <img src="{{ site.s3_path }}/coolsort/sorting2.png" class="img-fluid" style="max-width: 600px;">

-Each subarray is now 'locally' sorted, having been done so extremely quickly due to working only within a single cacheline.
+Each subarray is now *locally* sorted, having been done so extremely quickly due to working only within a single cacheline.

 A happy coincidence is that mergesort's merging step has only the precondition that both input arrays are sorted.
 In standard mergesort this is the output of a previous merging step (or two single-item arrays), but it doesn't have to be.